Welcome to today's edition of the Rush 24-7 podcast.

 Looks like Senator McCain is trying to move right a little bit.

-Now that surprise you people.
+Now, does that surprise you people?

 Senator McCain's been railing against waterboarding and torture for quite a while.

-He voted against the bill, uh which would restrict the CIA to using only the 19 interrogation techniques listed in the Army Field Manual.
+He voted against the bill, which would restrict the CIA to using only the 19 interrogation techniques listed in the Army Field Manual.

-You know what it is, that McCain doesn't want the CAF bound by the manual and its prohibitions.
+His vote was controversial because the manual prohibits waterboarding, a simulated drowning technique, you know what it is, that McCain doesn't want the CIA bound by the manual and its prohibitions.

-He said I knew I'd be criticized for it.
+He said, I knew I'd be criticized for it.

-I I think I can show my record is clear.
+I think I can show my record is clear.

 I said there should be additional techniques allowed to other agencies of government as long as they were not torture.